About this listing

 Double Rm in ecologically built home in a peaceful, secluded river valley surrounded by hills

 5 klms Kenmare & eco-accommodation provider.

-* Perfect for Beara & Killarney National Park exploration without the mass tourism.
+* Beara & Killarney National Park exploration without the mass tourism -

 This is the downstairs room.
-Double Rm with Wet Room + large desk.
+Double Rm with Wet Room + large functional glass desk.
 Access doors to Library/guest sitting room and door to exterior south, patio sound of the river and view of the hills.

-Offers authentic wholefoods in an ecological house in an unspoiled and stunning rural setting in an ecologically built house next to Ireland's prettiest small heritage town.
+Enjoy an unspoiled and stunning rural setting in an ecologically built house next to Ireland's prettiest small heritage town.

 Reviews on TRIP ADVISOR + 16+ REVIEWS on my other 2 listed rooms:- KENMARE ECO LODGE & KERRY ECO LODGE to get a flavour of how others have enjoyed the place*, the host* and the setting*.